Opportunities to perform

 Oakland Care home performance

-December 2024 saw us play in Beechwood Grove Care Home in Eastbourne.
+May 2026 saw us play in a local Care Home in Eastbourne.

 7 year old girl in smart pink dress with shiny shoes stands proudly beside a shiny black grand piano.
 She holds a certificate.